Interactive proofs with competing teams of no-signaling provers: Preliminaries

 (The matrix representation of $\marginal_\cY$ is $e_\cY^*\ot I_\cX$.)
 While this mapping is primarily intended to denote marginal probability distributions, we will have occasion to use it on non-probability vectors in this paper.

-The mapping $\marginal_\cY$ is to vectors as the \emph{partial trace} is to square matrices.
+The mapping $\marginal_\cY$ is to vectors as the partial trace is to square matrices.
+The \emph{partial trace} $\trace_\cY$ is a linear mapping defined by

+for any square matrices $X:\cX\to\cX$ and $Y:\cY\to\cY$.
 Readers familiar with quantum information know that the state of a quantum register can be computed from a joint state of several registers via the partial trace.
 So too with probability distributions: the distribution on states of a classical register can be computed from a joint distribution on states of several registers via $\marginal_\cY$.

 The mapping $\marginal_\cY$ extends naturally from vectors to matrices by applying $\marginal_\cY$ to each column:

 So, for example, if Team Alice acts according to the stochastic matrix $A$ then the stochastic matrix describes the ``marginal'' strategy for prover Alice$_0$.
 That is, the $(i_0,i_1)$th column of $\mar{\cA_1}{A}$ is the distribution on answers $k_0$ from Alice$_0$ given questions $(i_0,i_1)$ from the verifier.